 Hard, uneven and changing running surfaces

-Wrong types of running shoes (overpronation & supination)
+Wrong type of running shoes (overpronation & supination)

-After understanding what causes shin splints, we recommend reading how to treat shin splints , which is our comprehensive guide for understanding ways to get rid of shin splints.
+After understanding the root causes for shin splints, we recommend reading how to treat shin splints which is a comprehensive guide for understanding the ways to get rid of shin splints.